KomelT/qgis-rf-planner-plugin/README.md

 The native QGIS plugin now lives in [`qgis_rf_planner/`](qgis_rf_planner).
 It is a pure PyQt/QGIS implementation, with no embedded Vue runtime.

 To test it quickly in QGIS, symlink or copy the folder into your QGIS plugin directory, then enable the plugin from the Plugin Manager.
-The first run will prompt for the API URL, and the dock widget will appear on the right side once opened.
+Open the dock from the toolbar or plugin menu, enter the API URL, save it inline, and then pick coordinates or run coverage.

 ## Development Reference